Lindsey Vonn: 2008–2010: Winning the overall World Cup for three consecutive years

 In 2008, Lindsey Vonn won the overall World Cup title.
 She became the second American woman to do so, following Tamara McKinney in 1983.
 American Bode Miller won the men's title to complete the first U.S. sweep of the men's and women's overall titles in 25 years (McKinney and Phil Mahre in 1983).
 She also won the World Cup season title in the downhill and the U.S. Alpine Championships combined title (downhill & slalom), marking her best ski season to date.
 Vonn set a new American record for the most World Cup downhill victories with ten, winning at Crans-Montana, Switzerland, on March 8.

 In 2009, Vonn repeated as overall World Cup champion, repeated as downhill champion and also won the season championship in super-G by winning the final race of the season.
-During the season, she broke Tamara McKinney's American record of 18 World Cup victories when she won the super-G at Tarvisio in February.
-Her nine World Cup wins also set an American single-season record, surpassing Phil Mahre's total of eight in 1982.
+During the season, she broke McKinney's American record of 18 World Cup victories when she won the super-G at Tarvisio in February.
+Her nine World Cup wins also set an American single-season record, surpassing Mahre's total of eight in 1982.
 At the 2009 World Championships in Val-d'Isère, France, Vonn won her first world championship and became the first American woman to win the world super-G title.
 In the super combined event, she won the downhill portion and had appeared to have finished second in the event with a strong slalom performance, but was disqualified for splitting a gate.
 Three days later she won the gold in the downhill.
 During early 2009, she appeared in Alka-Seltzer television commercials in the United States as support for the United States Ski Team.
 During the summer of 2009, Vonn switched her equipment sponsor and supplier to Head skis, after previously racing her entire career on Rossignol skis.
-In October 2009, Vonn was awarded the Skieur d'Or Award by members of the International Association of Ski Journalists for her performances during the previous season.
+In October 2009, Vonn was awarded the Skieur d'Or Award, by members of the International Association of Ski Journalists for her performances during the previous season.